-Formed in 1991, the choir has had remarkable success not just as a vehicle for raising money for St Ann’s Hospice but as a choir which brings together over 150 people.
-Since its establishment 25 years ago, the Choir has raised over £700,000 for the Hospice.
-Every year we spend six weeks preparing for our Christmas concert in the magnificent Bridgewater Hall.
-This has become the highlight of our calendar.
-It is a highly successful evening, a great start to the festive season with guest appearances from Corus Brass Ensemble, organist Elin Rees and our accompanist, Christopher Ellis.
-In 2018 we were joined by Bolton Junior Youth Choir.
+Formed in 1991, the choir has had remarkable success not just as a vehicle for raising money for St Ann’s Hospice but as a choir which brings together over 100 people.
+Since its establishment 30 years ago, the Choir has raised over £770,000 for the Hospice.

-In October 2018 It was a privilege to be able to present a cheque for £15,000 to Professor Jackie Oldham, Chair of Trustees at the Hospice.
-The result of a year’s music making!
+In October 2019 It was a privilege to be able to present a cheque for £15,600 to Professor Jackie Oldham, Chair of Trustees at the Hospice – The total of our Year’s fundraising for 2018/2019.